vbmobile/mobile-id-documentation/docs/Features/Ultralight/Ultralight_Index.md

 Before integrating Ultralight, ensure you have:

-- **Ultralight API key** — Contact your Amadeus Lisbon to obtain one
+- **Ultralight API key** — Contact your Amadeus liaison to obtain one
 - **Ultralight provider dependency** — Added to your project (see import instructions below)

 === "Android"